• Home

 It’s very easy to make your own crushed red chilis.
 Plus it’s a great way to use up all those hot peppers from your garden.

 We love it and use it all the time!
-Below I will walk you through everything you need to know to make your own, step by step.
+Below I will walk you through everything you need to know about how to make red pepper flakes, step by step.

 What Are Red Pepper Flakes?